philinbris/Home-Assistant-BK300/README.md

 # Home-Assistant-BK300
 Home Assistant (HA) Integration for a Konnwei BK300 Battery Monitor

+This integration only retrieves voltages.
+SOC and Temperature do not seem to be available.

 The files need to reside in this directory structure on the HA Server:

 config_path\